d14znet/blog-chirpy/_posts/2024-10-06-fun-with-monitoring-1.markdown

 As I'll be testing different scenarios and scopes, I decided to write short posts which will be a part of a series.

-## 1st Milestone: Deploying Prometheus, Node Exporter & Grafana on my lab
+# 1st Milestone: Deploying Prometheus, Node Exporter & Grafana on my lab

-Let's get started with something simple and straighforward - installing Prometheus and Grafana on my lab, and Node Exporter on those hosts I would like to keep an eye on.
+Let's get started with something simple and straightforward - installing Prometheus and Grafana on my lab, and Node Exporter on those hosts I would like to keep an eye on.
 Those comprise:

 * A PC running Linux
 * A Raspberry Pi
 * Two containers running on the Pi

-The first two will get an out-of-the-box Node Exporter, as I'm only interested in collecting metrics concerning hardware performance.
+The first two will get an out-of-the-box Node Exporter, as I'm only interested in collecting metrics concerning hardware and some basic software performance.
 For the containers, I'd get a **container specific one** which should give me insights about its usage and performance (a more application-oriented view).

 On later projects, I'd like to start monitoring my router as well.